Strong $(\delta,n)$-complements for semi-stable morphisms: Local strong -complements

 for any $s\in [0,1)$ and $t>0$.
 Hence, we conclude that

 where

-Since the functions $t_i(s)$ are monotone with respect to $s$, we conclude that $t_i(s)=t_s$ for $s$ small enough implies that $t_i(0)=t_0=0$, meaning that $E_i$ is a log canonical place for $(X,\Delta_s)$ for all $s\geq 0$ small enough.
+Since the functions $t_i(s)$ are monotone with respect to $s$.
+We conclude that if $t_i(s)=t_s$ for $s$ small enough, then $t_i(0)=t_0=0$.
+This means that if $E_i$ is a generalized log canonical place for $(X,\Omega_s+\beta M)$ for all $s> 0$ small enough, then it is a generalized log canonical place for $(X,\Delta+\beta M)$.
 Moreover, observe that $t_s$ converges to zero when $s$ converges to zero.
-This proves the first statement.
-On the other hand, observe that
+This proves the first part of the claim.